 After a short walk, the path will start to lead down back closed to the sea.
 On some of the rocks closer to the sea, I spotted climbers – people were not just hiking Corta Brava wild rocks but trying to go around them.
 This looked exciting and a bit frightening at the same time, as the rocks and the sea were quite wild.

 The hike of the beautiful coast near Sant Feliu de Guíxols can be around 2 kilometers long if you want to see the highlights of Costa Brava without going for a full day hike.

 Canyet de Mar

-A little bit closet to Barcelona, there is Canyet de Mar town.
-Near the Restaurant Rosamar, there is an adorable beach.
+A little bit closer to Barcelona, there is Canyet de Mar town.
+Near Restaurant Rosamar, there is an adorable beach.
 In the pictures below you will see a pathway put together from small stones.
 The path goes around a small cliff nearer to the town and then leads further away until it ends in the sea.